RamenMahata/Sayan-s-Portfolio/README.md

    pnpm install
    ```

+3. Configure your personal information:
+   - Update the content in `data/` directory
+   - Modify the theme colors in `styles/globals.css`
+   - Replace images in `public/` directory
+   - Update metadata in `app/layout.tsx`

-3. Run the development server:
+4. Run the development server:
    ```bash
    pnpm dev
    ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser.
+5. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ### Building for Production